Childcare and Transportation Assistance

 Application Process

 Students may apply at any time.
-Assistance awards are determined for the term on the census date.
-Students are notified by email of their award status, and the award is mailed to the student’s mailing address (as noted on their assistance application).
+Assistance awards are determined for the term on the census date of the term attending.
+Students are notified by email of their award status to their Grayson College Viking email address, and the award is mailed to the student’s mailing address (as noted on their assistance application).

 Steps to Apply

-- Provide required documentation with your application, including an image of your Pell award.
+2. Provide the required documentation with your application, including an image of your Pell award for that academic year.
 (Pell status may be viewed and printed from your MyViking Student Planner.
 Please provide a screenshot or scanned image of the award amount, which also shows your name in the same image.)

 Incomplete applications will not be considered.